Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### View TSI Data

-Now, data should be flowing into your Time Series Insights instance, ready to be an-alyzed.
+Now, data should be flowing into your Time Series Insights instance, ready to be analyzed.
 Follow the steps below to explore the data coming in.

 1. Open your Time Series Insights instance in the [Azure portal](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.TimeSeriesInsights%2Fenvironments).
 1. Visit the Time Series Insights Explorer URL shown in the instance overview.
   ![TSI Environment](./images/tsi-view-environment.png)
 1. In the explorer, you will see one Twin from Azure Digital Twins shown on the left.
-Select vibrationsensorxx, select vibration, and hit add.
+Select GrindingSensor, select Chasis Temperature, and hit add.

-1. You should now be seeing the initial temperature readings from your vibra-tion sensor, as shown below.
-That same temperature reading is updated for sensor2 and machine1, and you can visualize those data streams in tan-dem
+1. You should now be seeing the initial temperature readings from your vibration sensor, as shown below.

-1. If you allow the simulation to run for much longer, your visualization will look something like this:
+## Challenge

+Try and do the following to enhance the scenario:
+- Add a roasting and molding instances to the Digital Twin
+- Create IoT devices for roasting and molding sensors
+- Simulate IoT devices for roasting and molding sensors
+    - hint: device ID must match $dtid
+    - hint: Azure function is only configured to process Chasis Temperature
+- Visualize the data in TSI